 Several parameters, such as 1) reasons for having sex, 2) frequency of sex per night, and 3) sexual beliefs and practices were examined in the adults from the Aka and Ngandu tribes.
 This is a well-known research cohort, living in central Africa and who have a lifestyle that closely resembles the way humans lived throughout most of our evolutionary past.

 Interviews conducted with married adults aged 18–45 revealed that, on average, people from both tribes (who otherwise belong to different ethnic groups) have sex two to three times a week, often with more than one orgasm per night.
 Age did not have much impact on the frequency of sex (but here one must consider the relatively early age at which they get married).

 What fascinated me most was that, when asked about the reasons for having sex, it was the men in both tribes who emphasized their desire for children.

 Sex was seen as a pleasurable activity connected with getting pregnant, but also as an activity requiring some effort.
 Some compared it to finding food during the day, only easier, as one could take naps in between.
 One of the words men used for sex translates as “finding children” and when asked more about their reasons for having intercourse, they invariably stressed the importance of becoming fathers.

 On average, those men climaxed about 2 times per night and then had 2–3 nights without any sexual activity, which would correspond well with the time actually needed for sperm to regenerate.

-All very interesting, but what does it mean for us?
+Sexual behaviour of our ancestors is interesting, but what does it mean for us today?

 Maybe an important insight on how, without any theoretical knowledge behind making babies, these people correctly did things the way that best suited both their physiology and their lifestyle.